 One major constraint to the export of crude oil, natural gas and NGL is the deficit of capacity to transport production from Western Canada to the United States and other international markets.
-Although certain pipeline and other transportation and export projects are underway, many proposed projects have been cancelled or delayed due to regulatory hurdles, court challenges and economic and other socio-political factors.
-Due in part to growing production and a lack of new and expanded pipeline and rail infrastructure capacity, producers in Western Canada have experienced discounted commodity pricing relative to international markets in the last several years.
-Completion and start-up of both the TMX Expansion and Coastal Gas Link pipeline projects should reduce the discount in commodity pricing by providing better access to international markets.
+Although certain pipeline and other transportation and export projects are underway, many proposed projects have been cancelled or delayed due to regulatory hurdles, legal challenges, commercial and economic factors.
+Due in part to growing production and a lack of new and expanded egress infrastructure capacity, producers in Western Canada have experienced discounted commodity pricing relative to international markets in the last several years.
+Completion and start-up of both the expanded Trans Mountain Pipeline and Coastal Gas Link Pipeline should reduce the discount in commodity pricing by providing better access to international markets.